postmannen/steward/README.md

 `<nodename>.<method>.<command/event>`

-Nodename: Are the hostname of the device.
+**Nodename**: Are the hostname of the device.
 This do not have to be resolvable via DNS, it is just a unique name for the host to receive the message.

+**Command/Event**: Is the type of message sent.
+Descriptions of these commands/events are provided in this document:

+- `CommandACK`
+- `EventACK`
+- `CommandNACK`
+- `EventNACK`

-Command/Event: Are type of message sent. `CommandACK`/`EventACK`/`CommandNACK`/`EventNACK`.
-Description of the differences are mentioned earlier.\
+Description of the differences are mentioned earlier.

-Info: The command/event which is called a MessageType are present in both the Subject structure and the Message structure.
-The reason for this is that it is used both in the naming of a subject, and in the message for knowing what kind of message it is and how to handle it.
+Info: The command/event called **MessageType** are present in both the **Subject** structure and the **Message** structure.
+This is due to MessageType being used in both the naming of a subject, and for specifying message type to allow for specific processing of a message.

-Method: Are the functionality the message provide.
+**Method**: Are the functionality the message provide.
 Example could be `CLICommand` or `Syslogforwarding`

 ##### Complete subject example